go-gitea/gitea/CONTRIBUTING.md

 maintained by issuing patch releases to only correct critical problems such as crashes or security issues.

-Major release cycles are seasonly.
+Major release cycles are seasonal.
 They always begin on the 25th and end on the 24th (i.e., the 25th of December to March 24th).

 During a development cycle, we may also publish any necessary minor releases